AttackPattern/CSharpAnalytics/README.md

 * Windows 8 Store applications (Visual Studio 2012)
 * .NET 4.5 applications (Visual Studio 2012)

-Windows 8 Store support also includes a sample app and AutoAnalytics to add basic analytics to your app with just two lines of code.
+Windows 8 Store support also includes a sample app and AutoMeasurement to add basic analytics to your app with just two lines of code.

 Features
 --------